webmad1019-1/w4d4/README.md

 # Yesterday - day w4d3

 - Talk about templating under Express web server: develop using layouts and partials
-- Talk about mongoose (ODM) - Schemas, models, documents
+- Talk about Mongoose (ODM) - Schemas, models, documents

 ## Activities

 - Ironbeers - request and display beers using a wrapper in the front end using simple promises
-- CRUD and modelise recipes using mongoose
+- CRUD and modelise recipes using Mongoose

 # Today - day w4d4

-- More on express: GET and POST verbs
+- More on Express: GET and POST verbs
-- Connecting mongoose and express.
+- Connecting Mongoose and Express.
 Connect that with templating
 - Nice helper: Irongenerator 🍿

 ## Activities

 - Search in Spotify using its API
-- Seeding movies in your mongo and listing them
+- Seeding movies in your Mongo and listing them

 # Goals